hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 As of Electron 35 and Chromium 134, they now support the "syncobj" protocol which implements explicit sync correctly.
-This resolves all flickering in Electron apps, however it needs to be manually enabled.
+This resolves all flickering in Electron apps, however it needs to be _manually enabled_.
 Adding the below flag to any Electron / CEF apps should enable it:

 ```sh
 --enable-features=WaylandLinuxDrmSyncobj